 I was not pleased, as I’d hoped those tins would be a once-in-a-lifetime investment, and begrudgingly began seeking out a new solution.
 Many months later, I found one in these wee bottles.

 Pros: Yes, they’re very pretty.
 They’re also 4.5 ounces each (which means that they will hold the contents of most spice bottles), have a wide mouth and although the pictures don’t make this clear, they are completely airtight (the tins were not).
 There is a silicon rim along the inside of the lid that snaps shut when completely closed, so wonderfully tight that I’d recommend you open a full bottle of powder over the sink, just in case the vacuum created makes a mess.
 Because they’re glass, they’ll never warp or rust and will always wash up shiny, which will please me immensely.
-They’re made by a company named Libbey Vibe, and sold through Amazon and Target (and Crate and Barrel, but they charge more).
-I’ve affixed them with Avery 18695 Clear Return Address Labels (font: Bell Gothic, Size 16) that are remarkably smudge proof, easy to remove (with no residual grime) and re-affix should they land crooked, which all of mine did.
+They’re made by a company named Libbey Vibe, and sold through Amazon quite inexpensively, where you can also buy chalkboard labels that fit the lid and a thin chalkboard marker that is supposed to come off with glass cleaner.
+I affixed mine with Avery 18695 Clear Return Address Labels (font: Bell Gothic, Size 16) that are remarkably smudge proof, easy to remove (with no residual grime) and re-affix should they land crooked, which all of mine did.
 For extra “smudge protection” you could cover them with a second blank clear label.
+[4.5-Ounce Libbey Spice Jars on Amazon]

 A Tangentially Related Pro: These jars also come in different sizes, all the way up to 82 ounces if you’re looking to pretty up your whole pantry, not just your spices.